eliemichel/WebMfx/README.md

 cmake .. --preset=XXX
 ```

-You can call `cmake --list-presets=all .` to list available presets, but more specific examples are listed in the sections bellow.
+You can call `cmake --list-presets=all .` to list available presets, like `dev` and `release`.
 Once this is done, you can build the project with:

 ```
 cmake --build .